term-world/world-container/README.md

 ## Disclaimer

 If you're reading this, much of this work is still largely in _alpha_.
-This means that it's more than likely that this infrastructure still requires a fair amount of manual build.
+This means that it's more than likely that this infrastructure still requires a fair amount of manual build _and_ that this is more-than-likely single-use specific.